HankB/collect-SMART-reports/README.md

 * Copy `collect-drive-stats.sh` to some convenient location on the host which will collect the reports from various hosts.

-At present `record-drive-stats.sh` accepts one argument on the command line - the destination directory.
-If not provided, it will use the current working directory.
+At present `record-drive-stats.sh` accepts arguments on the command line

+* First arg (if provided) is the location to which the reports will be saved.
+Default is `/var/local/drive-stats`.
+* Second and subsequent arguments are the drives to be reported as their entries in `/dev/` (e.g. `sda` or `nvme0n1` etc.) Default is to report all drives found by `/dev/sd?` and `/dev/nvme0n?`.
+In order to specify drives to be scanned, the storage directory *must* pe provided.

+<b>It would be *very* unwise to specify the first drive as `/dev/sda` and forget to include the storage directory when running as root.</b> Better command line arg  handling would reduce this risk.

 `collect-drive-stats.sh` takes no command line arguments.
 It will look for a file `/srvpool/srv/drive-stats/hosts` that lists the hosts from which it will collect reports.
 Lines starting with `#` will be ignored.
 Reports will be stored in `/srvpool/srv/drive-stats/<hostname>`